cockroachdb/docs/v22.1/online-schema-changes.md

 Schema changes consume additional resources, and if they are run when the cluster is near peak capacity, latency spikes can occur.
 This is especially true for any schema change that adds columns, drops columns, or adds an index.
 We do not recommend doing more than one schema change at a time while in production.
 {{site.data.alerts.end}}

-{{site.data.alerts.callout_success}}
+{{site.data.alerts.callout_info}}
 Support for schema changes within [transactions][txns] is [limited](#limitations).
 We recommend doing schema changes outside transactions where possible.
 When a schema management tool uses transactions on your behalf, we recommend only doing one schema change operation per transaction.
-{{site.data.alerts.end}}

-{{site.data.alerts.callout_info}}
-You cannot start an online schema change on a table if a [primary key change](alter-primary-key.html) is currently in progress on the same table.
 {{site.data.alerts.end}}

 ## How online schema changes work